Industrial Chic Display Ladder – Easy DIY

-Storage and display ladders are all the rage at the moment, but they can be a little pricey and some of them seemed a bit wonky.
-I’m not really sure if they would be able to hold lots of blankets and the last thing you want is for your display to end up in a heap on the floor.
-So we decided to make our own and combine functional storage with this little industrial chic for a unique take on this latest craze.
+Storage and display ladders are all the rage at the moment, but they can be a little pricey, and some of them seem a bit wonky.
+I’m not sure if they could hold lots of blankets.
+The last thing you want is for your display to end up in a heap on the floor.
+So we decided to make our own and combine functional storage with a little industrial chic for a unique take on this latest display ladder craze.

-Our little ladder was really easy to assemble, didn’t cost a lot and adds so much character to our living area.
+Our little ladder is really easy to assemble, didn’t cost a lot, and adds so much character to our living area.

 - 4 Galvanized Standpipes 450mm x 1/2”

 - A drill and spade bit (paddle bit)

 How to make an industrial chic display ladder

 Did I already mention this is a quick tutorial?
 So don’t blink, coz you might just miss the whole thing 😉 Eyeball where you want to put the rungs and mark with a pencil.
 Ideally, the rungs should be spaced equally apart.
 The spacing on a standard ladder is normally 30.5 cm (12″) so we went with that.

 Line the pallets up in a vice and use a drill with a 22 spade bit to drill a hole through both.